rfquejada/rfquejada/README.md

 <h1 align="center">Hi 👋, I'm Roche Quejada</h1>
-<h3 align="center">a happy-go-lucky 3rd-year BS Computer Science student in University of the Philippines</h3>
+<h3 align="center">I'm a Bachelor of Science in Computer Science student at the University of the Philippines Los Baños, driven by a passion for creating innovative solutions in software engineering and artificial intelligence.
+Whether it's building web or mobile applications, I enjoy turning ideas into functional and user-friendly experiences.

+I also have a deep interest in artificial intelligence, with a focus on data science and machine learning, where I explore how data and algorithms can solve real-world problems and improve lives.</h3>

 <h3 align="left">Projects: </h3>
 <h4 align="left">Agrimart (E-commerce Web App | MERN)</h4>